Sprite8472/teddy-bear-chatbot/README.md

 whose job is to do any Google searches that you need and returning the results.
 InMemorySessionService and InMemoryMemoryService is implemented.

+1st agent is writer_agent who also acts as runner. gemini-2.5-pro
+    actor_agent is agent as a tool.
+2nd agent is actor_agent. gemini-2.5-pro
+    Tools gives load_memory function.
+    search_agent is agent as a tool.
+3rd agent is search_agent. gemini-2.5-flash
+    Tools gives google_search functionality.
+HttpRetryOptions is implemented.

+actor_agent is given the ability to decide when to search the memory and also uses after_agent_callback to auto_save_to_memory.

 Included is a sample character sheet.
 Thank you to @0thedice0 for creating the character. https://aicharactercards.com/charactercards/anime-manga/0thedice0/susan/